 These are ready-to-use X3G files for the FlashForge Creator Pro and similar printers, to perform the calibration procedure as explained on the MatterHackers site.
 The files will instruct the printer to extrude exactly 100mm of filament.
 Ideally this will result in exactly 100 mm of filament going into the extruder, but in practice it will usually be less, sometimes a bit more.
 To compensate for this during actual printing, an extrusion multiplier must be applied.

 How to use

 Instead of loading it from a spool through the guide tubes as usual, it is recommended cut off a strand of filament.
-Insert this directly into the extruder without the guide tube, such that the strand simply sticks out from the top of the extruder carriage (as shown in the photo).
-The length sticking out should be at least 100mm, preferably a bit more.
+Insert this directly into the extruder without the guide tube such that the strand simply sticks out from the top of the extruder carriage (as shown in the photo).
+The length sticking out should be at least 100 mm, preferably a bit more.
+You also need to add the distance between the extruder and the top of the carriage.
 If you want to repeat the test a few times (which is a good idea), you'll obviously need a longer strand.

 - It is much easier to measure and mark the length of filament sticking out from the extruder.
 You can simply use the distance to the end of the strand as your initial length.
 Still, if you want to make an explicit mark, either use a marker, a piece of tape, or a clip (I find muzz64's ‘Germz’ quite handy for this purpose).

 - The result will not be influenced by the filament bending and twisting inside the guide tubes, which could introduce a large measurement error.

 - You do not risk unwrapping and tangling the filament spool during the tests.

 Next, measure and mark a known distance on the filament, starting from a reference point.
 This distance should be at least 100 mm, preferably with some extra (e.g. 110mm).
 If you follow the above recommendations and use a strand of filament, your reference point should be the top of the extruder carriage and your mark could simply be the end of the strand.